Glasgow 2018 Volunteering Programme FAQs

 Volunteering applications are now open!

 Interested in becoming a Glasgow 2018 volunteer?
-Here's some Frequently Asked Questions to give you some more information on our upcoming volunteering opportunities.
+Here's some Frequently Asked Questions to give you some more information on volunteering opportunities.

 You can apply online on our website at glasgow2018.com/volunteering/apply.

 Alternatively, you can request a Volunteer Recruitment Pack from the Glasgow 2018 Team by phoning 0141 276 1818 or emailing firstname.lastname@example.org.
 Once you have received your pack and read over the information, you will be asked to complete the Registration Form and Equal Opportunities Monitoring Form.
 Completed forms can be posted to us in the Freepost envelope enclosed in your Volunteer Recruitment Pack

 Glasgow 2018 will welcome thousands of volunteers as part of the team delivering the Championships.
 The enthusiasm and commitment of these volunteers will play an essential role in the experience offered to athletes, officials, media and spectators as they visit Glasgow and Scotland in 2018.
 Check out our volunteer role profiles for a look at what you could be doing.

 Volunteering is an excellent opportunity to meet new people, challenge yourself in exciting new environments and give something back to your city or local area.
 You may want to gain confidence or learn new skills, or maybe you want to make your CV stand out a bit more.
 Whatever you hope to gain - volunteering is one of the most rewarding things you can do.
 To find out more about the benefits of volunteering visit the Volunteer Scotland website.

 No - you do not need to be a UK citizen to volunteer in the UK.
 If you are a UK citizen, an EU citizen, are seeking asylum or have the right to remain in the UK then you are eligible to volunteer.
 If none of these apply please seek further information from the UK Visas and Immigration department.